Meet the Team

 Trisha Wells – Patron

 Trisha is a founding member of the Richmond Community Garden Trust and a great supporter and cheerleader in getting the front space activated, her level head and eye for details have helped the trust get to where it is today.
 Trisha has stepped back from the Governance position but continues to volunteer at the garden regularly, is involved in the nitty gritty of each element and keeps our garden beds super tidy.

 Hayley is a founding member of the trust, does the majority of the propagation for the garden at her house, puts her business skills to good use by doing all the garden administration, funding applications and accounting as a volunteer.
 She manages the beehives on site and loves seeing the food forest understory developing each year, growing our local economy with job creation and seeing the site develop into a wonderful space for people to hang out.

-Jen McBride – Treasurer, Graphic Designer B.Des (CPIT)
+Jen McBride – Trustee, Graphic Designer B.Des (CPIT)

 Jen is a self-employed graphic designer and artist who enjoys gardening and hanging out at the community gardens where she can.
 Jen is the community gardens artistic director, website developer, responsible for much of the branding and signage at RCG, as well as lending her skills in weaving (hazel weaving, string making, bamboo teepees etc).

 Ashley is also a founding member of the trust, his passion is ensuring our native beds are ecologically sourced and free of invasive weeds you will not find ivy, convulvulus, stink iris or wandering willie in the riverfront of our site.
 As well as making sure we are invasive free Ashley does a lot of our social media, videos and communications.